-With an ore body 4km long, 80m thick and reaching a depth of 2km, LKAB's Kiruna is the world's largest, most modern underground iron ore mine.
+With an ore body 4km-long, 80m-thick and reaching a depth of 2km, LKAB’s Kiruna is the world’s largest, most modern underground iron ore mine located in northern Sweden.

-Since mining began at the site over 100 years ago, Luossavaara-Kiirunavaara AB (LKAB) has produced over 950Mt of ore, yet only one third of the original ore body has been extracted.
+Since mining began at the iron ore operation more than 100 years ago, Luossavaara-Kiirunavaara AB (LKAB) produced over 950Mt of ore, yet only one-third of the original ore body has been extracted.

 On 28 October 2008, LKAB approved the decision to construct the new 1,365m haulage main level at the mine.

-The main level will be built at an investment of around $1.7bn.
-In 2008, Kiruna produced 27.5Mt of iron products.
+The main level is being developed with an investment of around $1.7bn.
 The operation currently employs 1,800 people, of whom 400 work in the mine.

 Geology and reserves of the Kiruna Mine